 Totaled Vehicle in Colorado Car Accident

-When is a Car Totaled?
+When is a Car Considered Totaled?

 A close-up of a totaled car

-How Much Is My Car Worth?
+How Much is a Totaled Car Worth?

 A distraught person sits in front of a totaled car

-How do I Calculate Total Loss Value?
+How to Calculate Total Loss Value of a Vehicle

 If you are working with an insurance company on determining the value of your vehicle, keep in mind you do not have to accept the offer presented.
 You will have an opportunity to respond to the offer and, when you do, you may want to consider the following: